 The group of people born between 1980 and 2000 are generally placed into a broad category known as the millennial generation.
 Other monikers for these folks include “Generation Y” and the “Oregon Trail” generation, however, millennials seems to be the most common term.

-Much like their Gen X predecessors, they don’t mind switching companies, or even industries over the course of their working years — most even expect it.
+Much like their Gen X predecessors, they don’t mind switching companies, or even industries over the course of their working years — most even expect to do it.

 Millennials value flexibility above many things.
 They want to telecommute, make their own hours and might even be willing to accept a lower salary if it means wielding more choices when it comes to commanding their work schedule.